GeekyAnts/NativeBase/README.md

 ### a.
 Native Starter Pro - v5.1.0

 [Native Starter Pro](https://strapmobile.com/native-starter-pro/) is a bold and flexible [React Native](https://facebook.github.io/react-native/) theme best suited for developing high-quality mobile apps that makes use of ready-made tools.
 The theme has several widget areas that allows you to extend your theme functionality with plugins.
 Native Starter Pro is built using [Redux](https://github.com/reactjs/react-redux) and is performance optimized which helps you to develop world-class application experiences on native platforms.
-[Read More](http://strapmobile.com/docs/native-starter-pro/v5.0.0)
+[Read More. . .](http://strapmobile.com/docs/native-starter-pro/v5.0.0)

 ### b.
 Ecommerce Starter - v5.1.0

 [Ecommerce Starter](https://strapmobile.com/react-native-e-commerce-starter/), a perfect starter kit for e-commerce apps.
 Readily available pages along with rich collection of UI elements.
-[Read More](http://strapmobile.com/docs/react-native-ecommerce-starter/v5.0.0)
+[Read More. . .](http://strapmobile.com/docs/react-native-ecommerce-starter/v5.0.0)

 ### c.
 Flat App Theme - v5.1.0

 [Flat App](https://strapmobile.com/react-native-flat-app-theme/) is basically a style of interface design emphasizing minimum use of stylistic elements, typography and flat colors.
-[Read More](http://strapmobile.com/docs/react-native-flat-app-theme/v4.0.0)
+[Read More. . .](http://strapmobile.com/docs/react-native-flat-app-theme/v4.0.0)

 ### d.
 Taxi App with Backend - v4.0.0